brizental/glean-wasm-experiment/README.md

 # Compile glean-core to WASM experiment

-I did not have success compiling the whole thing to WASM, but I was able to compile the histograms part and try it out in the ditributions simulator.
+I did not have success compiling the whole thing to WASM, but I was able to compile the histograms part and try it out in the distributions simulator.

 This repo is the result of that.